 - Students will be given the opportunity during each semester registration process to designate an individual or individuals to be contacted by the University no more than 24 hours after the time that the students is determined to be missing in accordance with the procedures set forth below.
 A designation will be confidential and will remain in effect until changed or revoked by the student.

 In the event a student who is not emancipated is determined to be missing, pursuant to the procedures set forth below, the University is required to notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing in accordance with the procedures set forth below.

 Official Notification Procedure for Missing Persons

-- Any individual on campus who has information that a residential student may be a missing person must notify the Oklahoma Christian Campus Police, or the Campus Offices Reporting Missing Persons.
-Resident Directors, Director of Residence Housing, and VP for Student Life/Assoc Dean of Students are all on this list.
+- Any individual on campus who has information that a residential student may be a missing person must notify the Oklahoma Christian Campus Police, Resident Directors, Director of Residential Housing, or Vice President for Student Life/Associate Dean of Students.